Hypodescent: Hypo/hyperdescent in Reconstruction, late 19th century and 20th-century United States

 By the late 1870s, conservative white Democrats regained power in state legislatures across the South, even in areas where there were black majorities, largely by a process of violence and intimidation of black Republicans.
 The Democrats gradually imposed white supremacy in law and practice.
 From 1890 to 1908, beginning with Mississippi, the state legislatures passed new constitutions and laws that created barriers to voter registration by such means as the poll tax, literacy tests, record requirements and others.
 The number of voters on the rolls fell drastically and most blacks and many poor whites were disenfranchised for decades.
 The whites also passed Jim Crow laws, such as racial segregation of public facilities.

 African Americans and whites established the National Association for the Advancement of Colored People in 1909 to fight against legal discrimination and disenfranchisement.
 Each time they won a court case, for instance, against the use of white primaries, white-dominated legislatures would pass new laws to exclude blacks from the political system.

 In the 20th century, under influences of eugenics and racial discrimination, states enacted laws classifying people as black who had any traceable evidence (or perception of any African ancestry).
 Under Virginia's Racial Integrity Act of 1924, the 'One-drop' rule defined as black a person with any known African ancestry, regardless of the number of intervening generations.

 The same Act established a binary classification system for vital records, classifying people as 'white' or 'black' (Negro at the time).
 The latter was effectively a 'catch all' term for all people of color.
-Native Americans were classified as colored, l attitude to all races other than white.
+Native Americans were classified as colored, a clear indication of the then-prevalent local attitude to all races other than white.

 In its most extreme form in the United States, hypodescent was the basis of the "one drop rule", meaning that if an individual had any black ancestry, the person was classified as black.
 Laws were passed in southern states and others in the early 20th century, long after the end of slavery to define white and black, under associated laws for segregation: Tennessee adopted such a "one-drop" statute in 1910; Louisiana; Texas; Arkansas in 1911; Mississippi in 1917; North Carolina in 1923; Virginia in 1924; Alabama and Georgia in 1927; and Oklahoma in 1931.

 During this same period, Florida, Indiana, Kentucky, Maryland, Missouri, Nebraska, North Dakota, and Utah retained their old "blood fraction" statutes de jure, but amended these fractions (one-sixteenth, one-thirtysecond) to be equivalent to one-drop de facto.

 By 1924 many "white" people in Virginia would have had some African and/or Native American ancestry, given the mixing over the centuries.
 At the same time that Virginia was trying to harden racial caste, African Americans were organizing to overturn segregation and regain civil rights, that had been lost to Jim Crow laws and disfranchisement of the majority of the black community.